lesserwhirls/netchdf/Readme.md

 ````
     fun <T> readArrayData(v2: Variable<T>, section: SectionPartial? = null) : ArrayTyped<T>
 ````

+For example, a Variable of datatype Float will return an ArrayFloat, which is ArrayTyped<Float>.

 #### Datatype
 * __Datatype.ENUM__ returns an array of the corresponding UBYTE/USHORT/UINT.
 Call _data.convertEnums()_ to turn this into